 Massage Therapy Services and Modalities

-Swedish, Deep Tissue, Pre-Natal, Oncology/MLD, Trigger Point, Sports, CranioSacral, Reflexology, Himalayan Salt Hot Stone, Myofascial Release, and CBD.
+Swedish, Deep Tissue, Pre-Natal, Oncology/MLD, Trigger Point, Sports, CranioSacral, Reflexology, Himalayan Salt Hot Stone, and Myofascial Release.

 All Noonan Massage Therapy sessions have these massage therapy techniques incorporated, where needed, into every service no matter what modality is the main focus.

 Craniosacral Therapy is a gentle manipulation of the bones of the skull with light pressure in key areas of the craniosacral system.
 The therapy is a noninvasive method of evaluating and enhancing the function of a physiological body arrangement called the craniosacral system.
 This manual therapy enhances the body’s natural healing processes and has proven effective in treating a wide range of medical problems involving pain and dysfunction.
 Since the craniosacral system consists of membranes and cerebrospinal fluid that surround and protect the brain and spinal cord, any imbalance or dysfunction in the craniosacral system could cause sensory, motor and/or neurological disabilities.
 Craniosacral Therapy, sometimes called cranial sacral therapy, encourages the body’s natural healing mechanisms to improve the functioning of the central nervous system, to dissipate the negative effects of stress, to enhance health and resistance to disease, and to move energy through the client’s cranium, spine and lower back.